Updated May 26, 2021

-Introduction to Underwater Drones – Public fascination with underwater drones is growing by leaps and bounds.
+Public fascination with underwater drones is growing by leaps and bounds.
 The undersea world is getting increasing exposure through TV and the media and that has fueled curiosity to participate in diving and fishing and everything in the water.
 We are also in a technology boom that has started to create economies of scale in the production of ROVs, otherwise known as underwater drones.
 In other words, they are getting more and more affordable.
-What used to be available at relatively high prices for military, research and commercial enterprises to trained professionals only, is now possible for recreational use by the general public.
-So much of the undersea world has been explored so little, people now are using this opportunity to be in the forefront of discovery by purchasing a drone.
-Videographers, photographers, divers and even fishermen have a great new tool.
+What used to be available at relatively high prices for military, research, and commercial enterprises to trained professionals only are now possible for recreational use by the general public.
+So much of the undersea world has been explored so little, people now are using this opportunity to be at the forefront of discovery by purchasing a drone.
+Videographers, photographers, divers, and even fishermen have a great new tool.
 And underwater drones are so much fun to drive!

 Factors to Consider When Buying an Underwater Drone